FCOO/grunt-init-fcoo-application/README.md

 git clone https://github.com/fcoo/grunt-init-fcoo-application.git ~/.grunt-init/grunt-init-fcoo-application
 ```

-On windows use
+On Windows (PowerShell) use
 ```
-git clone https://github.com/fcoo/grunt-init-fcoo-application.git "%USERPROFILE%/.grunt-init/grunt-init-fcoo-application"
+git clone https://github.com/fcoo/grunt-init-fcoo-application.git "$env:USERPROFILE/.grunt-init/grunt-init-fcoo-application"
 ```
 or see [the documentation][grunt-init] for the correct destination directory path

 ## Usage

 1. Create the new repository in [GitHub/FCOO](https://github.com/FCOO)
 2. Clone the new repository to your computer/Desktop
 3. Open a command-prompt and go to the directory with the new repository
 4. Run the command below and follow the prompts